 It happens all too often.
 In a rush of enthusiasm, a family gets a dog without thinking about the consequences.
 They just see a beautiful puppy without thinking about the fact that just like their kids, that little dog is going to need love, attention, exercise, and discipline.

-One family in Dallas, Texas, got into such a situation last year with a gorgeous dog named Bella, who is a Blue Lacy, a special Texas working-dog breed.
+One family in Dallas, Texas, got into such a situation in 2018 with a gorgeous dog named Bella, who is a Blue Lacy, a special Texas working-dog breed.
 These dogs are energetic and intelligent and are designed to be very active, not to be parked in a tiny yard all day.
 Rather than trying to find a way to channel her energy, they avoided responsibility for the situation and dumped her off at a shelter.

 While Bella had done nothing but be the puppy the family had said they wanted, she was now being unfairly punished for it.
 The dog was clearly heartbroken to be separated from her pack and held on for dear life to the only momento she had of her previous life: a giant teddy bear they had left with her.